-Matthew Blanton, History Department
+Matthew Blanton, History and Social Sciences

 After graduating from Dartmouth College, Matt Blanton wanted to take a short break from the pre-med track he was on and teach.
 He earned a one-year fellowship at the Taft School, where he taught math.
 One year turned into six, because Matt discovered he loved teaching.